Check In and Orientation

 When To Arrive

 Students check in between 9:00am and 1:00pm on the Sunday before the program starts.
-Students will be directed to the check-in location where they will receive their residence hall room keys, Brown ID card, and an orientation schedule.
+Students will be directed to the check-in location where they will receive their residence hall room keys, Brown ID card, an orientation schedule, and campus map.

 Although students should make every effort to plan their travel to Brown based on a Sunday arrival, procedures are in place to accommodate Saturday arrival for those students who are arriving from long distances and need to work around flight schedules.
 There is a $150 early arrival fee for students arriving on Saturday.
 Early arrival must be requested in advance of the program.
 If you meet the early arrival criteria due to long-distance travel, please complete the Early Arrival Request Form.
 As buildings are in use throughout the summer, the rooms for specific programs may not be available until Sunday at 9am; therefore, any approved early arrivals may be housed in a different building than the one students will be assigned to on Sunday.

 Campus Tours for students and their families are offered on Sunday check-in.
 Students and their families will receive information about campus tours when they arrive on campus.